-Especially for lengthy marriages, dividing property during divorce in Tennessee and Kentucky is no easy task.
+Especially for lengthy marriages, dividing property during divorce in Tennessee is no easy task.
 Not all property is subject to division, and identifying and quantifying marital property is a challenge in itself.
 Even once the parties have defined the marital estate; it is not simply a matter of dividing it down the middle.
 Courts consider a number of factors in reaching a distribution scheme equitable, but not necessarily equal.
 Therefore, divorcing spouses must also analyze these factors during negotiation to avoid selling themselves short.

 Having served the Clarksville area for more than 18 years, our attorneys at the Kennedy Law Firm, PLLC have the experience and insight you need to approach the negotiating table with confidence.
 You can rely on us to bring to bear our negotiation acumen and our exemplary reputation as accomplished, aggressive litigators to protect your property rights during divorce.